SophistSolutions/Stroika/Documentation/Stroika-Approach-To-Performance.md

 - 20-30% of the time, learning and understanding the code
 - 1% identifying the bottlenecks
 - 60-70% refactoring the code so that the bottlenecks take place in modular, replacable chunks
-- 1% - actually rewriting those peices to be optimal
+- 1% - actually rewriting those pieces to be optimal

 If you can make the 'learning and undestanding the code' bit faster, and the 'refactoring the code so that the bottlenecks take place in modular, replacable chunks' part pre-done, optimizing bottlenecks becomes cheap and easy.